Revised: May 23, 2022

 - Consume food or drink in unauthorized areas

-- Exhibit or engage in confrontational, threatening, or unruly behavior, conduct, or communication toward or concerning any test taker, test administrator, proctor, or employee of College Board or its subcontractors, including ETS defined below
+- Exhibit or engage in confrontational, threatening, or unruly behavior, conduct, or communication toward or concerning any test taker, test administrator, proctor, employee of College Board or College Board contractor

 - Allow an alarm or a personal item to sound in the testing room

-- Violate the Intended Use Policy located at collegereadiness.collegeboard.org/sat/taking-the-test/test-security-fairness.
+- Violate the Intended Use Policy located at sat.org/test-security

 Section 5.
 Score Cancellation and Disciplinary Measures

 - Score Cancellation and Disciplinary Measures.
-In the event that College Board or its subcontractor Educational Testing Service ("ETS") determines that your scores are invalid under section 5(b) below, or you have engaged in Misconduct under section 5(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the Advanced Placement® (AP®) Exams), and/or share information with others as set forth in 5(f) below.
+In the event that College Board and/or its contractors determine that your scores are invalid under Section 5(b) below, or you have engaged in Misconduct under Section 5(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as set forth in Section 5(f) below.

 CAUTION!
 THE CONSEQUENCES OF CHEATING ON THE SAT ARE SEVERE.

-- Test Taker Reporting Misconduct or Suspicious Behavior.
-You may confidentially report any suspected violation of the SAT Terms and Conditions, or any suspicion concerning the security of SAT test administration, by immediately reporting this information to College Board at collegeboard.org/reportcheating or emailing us at [email protected].
+- Test Taker Reporting Violations or Suspicious Behavior.
+You may confidentially report any suspected violation of the SAT Terms and Conditions, or any suspicion concerning the security of an SAT test administration, by immediately reporting this information to College Board by emailing us at [email protected].

 - College Board Sharing Information with Third Parties.
 We may share the results of test security investigations (including without limitation those relating to Misconduct and Invalid Scores described above and other disciplinary-related information), with third parties, including with your school, any score recipient, college, higher education institution or agency, scholarship organization, potential score recipient, government agency in the United States or abroad, parents, legal guardians, or law enforcement.
 College Board may also share such information with third parties that have a legitimate reason for knowing the information or who may be able to assist College Board in its investigation or who may be conducting their own investigation.
 College Board may respond to inquiries from any institution to which you submitted a score.
 If you publicize any review, investigation, or decision of College Board, College Board may make any and all details of such matter public.